ovh/the-bastion/doc/sphinx/plugins/restricted/selfAddPersonalAccess.rst

    Only use the key with the specified fingerprint to connect to the server (cf selfListEgressKeys)

+.. option:: --force-password HASH

+   Only use the password with the specified hash to connect to the server (cf selfListPasswords)

 .. option:: --ttl SECONDS|DURATION

    Specify a number of seconds (or a duration string, such as "1d7h8m") after which the access will automatically expire